 §303.201.
 Preadmission Process.

-(a) A referring entity must complete a PL1 when an individual is seeking admission into a nursing facility through the preadmission process, and:
+(a) A referring entity must complete a PL1 when an individual is seeking admission into a NF through the preadmission process, and:

 (1) if the PL1 indicates the individual is suspected of having MI, ID, or DD: